 Instead of guessing, just ask.

-It’s important that you personalize your email strategy based on your customer preferences.
-Simply asking your subscribers about how they prefer to receive emails or how often they would like to receive newsletters would also help you get better engagement from your email campaigns.
+It’s important that you tailor your email strategy based on your customer preferences with email segmentation and personalization tactics.
+Simply asking your subscribers about how they prefer to receive emails or how often they would like to receive newsletters will help you get better engagement from your email campaigns.

 Running a simple poll or a survey will help you get that job done.

 3. Use Email Personalization To Fit Your Audience

 Let’s not forget about the basics.
 The content itself is the main part that requires the most attention when personalizing an email.
 Even if you’re sending a newsletter to your entire list, there are several examples of email newsletters that use personalization to make the content more relevant for the recipient.

 It begins with the first name.
 Always address your recipient by the first name.
 Treat your subscribers as individuals.
 Use the name in the subject line whenever it’s possible.
 Email is all about getting personal.